roomrys/py310_pyside6_qtpy/README.md

    ```bash
    mamba activate envexp
    ```
+3. edit the `envexp/environemnt.yml` to contain the dependencies you need
+4. specify the path to the source code for the repo we want to test imports for
+5. determine which library's imports we are testing in envexp/test_env.py
-3. test that all the imports work using CLI
+6. test that all the imports work using CLI
    ```bash
    test-env
    ```